-Rim a cocktail glass with pink sugar by first dipping the rim into the simple syrup then into pink sugar.
+Rim a cocktail glass with pink sugar by first dipping the rim into the simple syrup and then into pink sugar.
 In an ice-filled shaker combine vodka, Kahlua, Baileys, and heavy cream.
 Shake vigorously then strain into the cocktail glass.
-Cut a slit into the bottom of a Peep and add to the rim of the glass.
+Cut a slit into the bottom of a Peep and add it to the rim of the glass.

 Make this drink non-alcoholic so your whole group can enjoy it.
 Frist rim a glass with simple syrup and pink sugar.
-In a blender mix vanilla ice cream, frozen strawberries, and milk and serve it up in these festive glasses.
+In a blender mix vanilla ice cream, frozen strawberries, and milk, and serve it up in these festive glasses.
 Almost everyone can enjoy a strawberry shake!

 Easter Breakfast Eggs Florentine Bake

 Servings: 8 Cook time: 25min Total Time: 1hr 15 min.

 - 1cup diced jarred roasted red bell peppers, patted dry (12-oz jar)